 Jot down a list of characteristics like:

 - Homeowner or new homeowner

 All of these factors play into the right targeted mailing list you can use to attract new ideal customers.
 These traits will help determine the type of marketing mailing lists to use.
-Now let’s look at reasonably priced direct mailing lists that will target your ideal audience.

 We Can Help